Clinic News

 Freed Clinic Client Featured at First Annual Clinic Benefit

 On July 19, 2007, the Death Penalty Clinic celebrated the release of one of its clients, Walter Rhone.
 The occasion was the First Annual Benefit for the Clinic, which was hosted by Arguedas, Cassman, and Headley LLP and the Law Office of Ann C. Moorman.
 Mr. Rhone, who walked out of an Alabama prison on February 8, 2007 after serving eight years of a life without parole sentence on a capital murder conviction, was a client of the Clinic and the Southern Center for Human Rights.
 He flew to California to meet, for the first time, some of the Boalt students who worked on his case.
 Clinic alums, supporters, family, and friends gathered to meet Mr. Rhone and hear from Dean Christopher Edley, Jr., Director Elisabeth Semel, Associate Director Ty Alper, and Clinic alum Shara Davis ’04, now a Deputy Public Defender in Contra Costa County.
 “What you do for us, and what we learn from you, has made an extraordinary difference,” Semel told the clinic alums in attendance.
 “You are heart of what we do.”
-For photographs from the event, click here.
-For media accounts of Mr. Rhone’s visit and photographs of his release from prison, click here.
-(08/07)
+Review media accounts of Mr. Rhone’s visit and photos of his release from prison (08/07).

 Clinic Assists in Alabama Supreme Court Victory